shailenmishra/teaching-docs/engl1j/schedule.md

 - [How to do close analysis?](https://twain.lib.virginia.edu/07twain/closereadexs.html)
 - A reading from Swarthmore's Special Collections: "[Race?
 What the Scientists Say](https://drive.google.com/file/d/1c3sIydIUQYkgZzBHUlGPdphtfJj0RZ72/view)" compiled by Caroline Singer, 1939.
 PG6: Race Relations.

+{: .homework }
-> Homework: Read the assigned readings for the next class
+> Read the assigned readings for the next class

 ### Feb 5

 - **Out of class activity**: Meet at LibLab (McCabe 104) and librarians Celia Caust-Ellenbogen and Jordan Landes will take us through the special collections examples on persuasion

+{: .homework }
-> Homework: 1) Read the assigned readings for the next class; 2) Submit a paragraph of rhetorical analysis for P1 by Feb 9
+> 1) Read the assigned readings for the next class; 2) Submit a paragraph of rhetorical analysis for P1 by Feb 9

 ## Week 4